 - The electrical mains lead must be certified for use in your country, and where regulations demand must be fitted with a 5 Amp 250 VAC rated fuse.
-The cable gauge of the AC mains lead must be minimum 0.75 mm.
-In addition the mains lead must contain a Protective Earth connection, and must be terminated using an IEC type C13 connector to permit connection to the power supply unit. - 2.
-The mains lead power connection to the building AC supply must be made using a removable plug-in arrangement i.e. it must not be hard wired.
-The AC mains plug must be readily accessible to permit disconnection from the mains supply. - 3.
-The length of the mains power lead, from the building power outlet point to the C13 connector at the power supply unit, must be less than 3 meters. - 4.
-Do not use power supply units other than that supplied with the spectrograph. - 5.
-The Kymera 328i is intended for indoor use only.
+The cable gauge of the AC mains lead must be minimum 0.75 mm2.
+In addition the mains lead must contain a Protective Earth connection, and must be terminated using an IEC type C13 connector to permit connection to the power supply unit. - The mains lead power connection to the building AC supply must be made using a removable plug-in arrangement i.e. it must not be hard wired.
+The AC mains plug must be readily accessible to permit disconnection from the mains supply. - The length of the mains power lead, from the building power outlet point to the C13 connector at the power supply unit, must be less than 3 meters. - 4.
+Do not use power supply units other than that supplied with the Kymera 193i. - 5.
+The Kymera 193i is intended for indoor use only.

-2.4 Gas Purge Port
+2.4 GAS PURGE PORT

 Absorption in air (mainly by water vapour) may decrease useful signal on measurements in the UV or IR regions.
-To mitigate this, the Kymera 328i has a gas purge port.
+To mitigate this, the Kymera 193i has a gas purge port.
 To use the gas purge port the protective plug should be replaced by a 1/8" NPT barb hose connector.
 The use of hose made of black material is strongly recommended to avoid light leaks to the spectrograph.
-An inert gas, such as nitrogen or argon, should be used (certified as being dry, scientific research grade) to maintain a slow steady flow of the gas into the spectrograph.
+An inert gas, such as nitrogen or argon, should be used (certified as being dry, to scientific research standards) to maintain a slow steady flow of the gas into the Kymera 193i.
 The connection type is 1/8" NPT.